VaVia logo

 NORMAL

-VaVia provides a robust 83-hour training curriculum designed to prepare two managerial staff members for launch.
-The program includes on-site launch support focused on operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance incurs additional fees.
+VaVia provides a robust 83-hour training curriculum designed to prepare two trainees for launch.
+The program includes on-site launch support focused on operational readiness, with additional fees for on-site services and travel and lodging expenses borne by the franchisee.

 Franchisee Stability